 If you can’t find your Merchant ID, follow this guide from Payment Center Support.

-- Under the Google logo, you can find the address of the Google Entity that processed your payments.
+- THERE you can find the address of the Google Entity that you are contracting with.
+The same address is valid for EEA and Switzerland.
 There you can send your invoices.

 The payout can turn unprofitable if you do not set the minimum payout limit since your bank will probably charge you for international money transfer.
 The default minimum payout limit, according to Support, is set to 1 USD if the merchant is receiving local currency payout or $100 USD if receiving USD wire transfer payouts.

-However, through the Payment Settings in the left menu of your Developer Account, you will get to manage your minimum payout limit under “Payout schedule” and save some money by setting the limit higher but less often.
-Consider that “The Payment Settings page within your Play Console is not updated in real time and will update within 24 hours of a payout.”
+However, through the Payment Settings in the left menu of your Developer Account, you will get to manage your minimum payout limit under the “Payout schedule” and save some money by setting the limit higher but less often.
+Consider that “The Payment Settings page within your Play Console is not updated in real-time and will update within 24 hours of a payout.”

 This guide was created solely for our purpose.
 We do not promise it is applicable to your situation.
 Please contact also your accountant and/or lawyer for peculiarities of your case.